wavemaker/docs/learn/app-development/services/api-designer/import-rest-apis-swagger.md

 ---
 ---

 WaveMaker automatically generates UI functionality for create, read, update, delete (CRUD) operations if you import REST API endpoints via Swagger/OpenAPI.
-Most of the backend frameworks like Spring Boot, .NET core already support automatic generation Swagger documentation for the REST APIs.
+Most of the backend frameworks like Spring Boot, .NET core already support an automatic generation of Swagger documentation for the REST APIs.

 You can develop a WaveMaker app by importing REST APIs that have Swagger/OpenAPI support.
 Import REST services via Swagger to get access to the required information to consume and integrate with your app.

 ### Supported Widgets